 Welcome to Marion Bible Fellowship

-Marion Bible Fellowship is a Christian church with the purpose of introducing Jesus as Messiah and the only means to salvation.
-As well, we teach the Scriptures as they were taught and practiced by Jesus and His disciples long ago.
+Marion Bible Fellowship in Marion, OH, is a Christian church with the purpose of introducing Jesus as Messiah and the only means to salvation.
+We seek to teach the Scriptures as they were taught and practiced by Jesus and His disciples long ago.
 We feel much has changed in the Christian church since that time.
-At Marion Bible Fellowship, we hope to return as closely as possible to the original practice of the faith by using the entire Bible as the guide to the Christian life.
+At Marion Bible Fellowship, we hope to return as close as possible to the original practice of the faith by using the entire Bible as the guide to the Christian life.

 So, how is Marion Bible Fellowship unique?
 We specialize in our approach to Bible study for children, youth and adults.
 We are differentiated from many churches by the way we teach the Scriptures and by the emphasis we place on learning and living the Commandments of the Bible once someone believes in Jesus as savior.

 In this way, Marion Bible Fellowship keeps the roots of the Christian faith planted firmly in His Word.
 Are you "grounded" in the faith?
-Are you certain what God expects of you as a believer in Jesus?
+Are you certain what God expects of you as a believer in Messiah?
 At Marion Bible Fellowship we believe every part of the Bible is inspired and gives direction to our lives.
-This means that some things you will find at MBF will not be found in many churches: The celebration of the Sabbath, a whole day of worship, rest, and family commanded by God of His people.
-The celebration of the Biblical Holidays (Passover, Unleavened Bread, Pentecost in the Spring and Trumpets, The Day of Atonement and Tabernacles in the fall) all strangely unfamiliar to Christians nowadays but faithfully practiced by early Jew and Gentile followers of Christ.
+This means that some things you will find at MBF will not be found in many churches: The keeping of Sabbath (a whole day of worship, rest, and family commanded by God of His people); The celebration of the Biblical Holidays (Passover, Unleavened Bread, Pentecost in the spring and Trumpets, The Day of Atonement and Tabernacles in the fall)—all strangely unfamiliar to Christians nowadays but faithfully practiced by early Jewish and Gentile followers of Messiah.

 So, is the Old Testament merely "Old News?"
 Should we cut the New Testament away from the deep roots that seek to nourish and keep our faith well grounded?
 At Marion Bible Fellowship we believe the entire Bible is good news and good guidance for living a Christian life, not just the writings of the New Testament.